 Ready for your SPF study sesh?
 We’ve put the following guide together to help you better understand why dog sunscreen is so important, where to apply it and more.

 - Give your pup a once over for any lumps, bumps, moles or marks.
 “If you have any concerns about the appearance of your pet's skin, it is best to follow up with your primary care veterinarian,” explains Dr. House.

 Dr. House notes that dogs with white fur, thinner fur or lighter skin pigmentation are particularly at risk for developing burns and skin cancers, although sun protection is a good idea for all pets whenever spending time outdoors.

 - Apply the sunscreen liberally, working it into their skin and coat, a few minutes before going out and then every two hours you’re outside.
 And while sunscreen should be a year-round necessity, you’ll of course want to be especially diligent about application during the summer months.
 (Sound familiar?)

-“In addition, make sure you remember to keep your pets hydrated when outdoors, and also check the pavement to make sure it is comfortable enough for your dog to walk or run on,” Dr. House says.
-“If it feels too hot to your hand after five seconds, then it’s too hot for your dog to be on, as well.”
+- Check the pavement.
+Make sure it's comfortable enough for your dog to walk or run on.
+If it feels too hot to your hand after 5 seconds, then it’s too hot for your dog to be on, Dr. House says.

 Now that we’ve covered the importance of sunscreen for dogs and where and when to apply it, you might be wondering if you can just grab your favorite made-for-humans SPF and slather it onto your pup.